dringtech/openapi-stubber/README.md

 The examples must be defined in the OpenAPI Spec document.

+Additional stack handling (e.g. setting headers) can be performed by passing in a `stack` property to the options.
+This must be a valid express middleware stack definition: either a single function with the signature `(req, res, next)`, or an array of such functions.

 Once the tests (or whatever) are completed call the following code to clean up:

 ```js